alexlatz/ProgrammingLanguages/Alpha/README.md

-# AlphaLang (version Zero Zero One)
+# AlphaLang Cversion Zero One ZeroD

 ## The programming language with only letters

-This language was developed by Alex Latz in two thousand twenty-two in Honors Programming Languages at The Westminster Schools.
+This language was developed by Alex Latz in two thousand twenty two in Honors Programming Languages at The Westminster Schools.

 However, instead of some *lesser* non-numerical languages, Alpha focuses on pure WPM.
-Alpha's goal is to allow even faster programming with a modified and (IMO) improved C-style syntax.
+Alpha's goal is to allow even faster programming with a modified and improved C style syntax.

 Due to this focus, Alpha uses a large number of reserved symbols and almost all uppercase letters.
 We call this style **platypuscase**.